IamdLite/Positive-Hack-Bootcamp-2025/labs/day 5/README.md

 #### Steps
 1. **Setup**
-   - Verify access to the target system.
+   - Connect via ssh using credentials `user:123456` and verify access to the target system.
    ```bash
    whoami
    ```